raphyduck/api_docs/source/includes/_websocket.md

 <br>
 20051 : Stop/Restart Websocket Server (please try to reconnect)
 <br>
-20060 : Refreshing data from the Trading Engine
+20060 : Refreshing data from the Trading Engine.
+Please pause any activity and resume after receiving the `info` message `20061` (it should take 10 seconds at most).
 <br>
-20061 : Done Refreshing data from the Trading Engine
+20061 : Done Refreshing data from the Trading Engine.
+You can resume normal activity.
+It is advised to unsubscribe/subscribe again all channels.
 <br>
 </aside>